source-academy/general/instructor/github/README.md

 ![Text and Learner View](https://user-images.githubusercontent.com/47176493/122369178-8c3d4d00-cf90-11eb-9022-efcdcc1d4b1c.png)

-#### Editing the assessment briefing and question descriptions
+#### Editing the assessment briefing and task descriptions
 1. Click on the text to open a markdown editor
 2. Edit the text as necessary.
 3. Clicking away from the editor will cause the text to render.

-#### Adding and deleting questions
+#### Adding and deleting tasks
-1. Click on the add button to add another question.
-This will add a question numbered greater than the current question by 1.
+1. Click on the add button to add another task.
+This will add a task numbered greater than the current task by 1.
-2. You can navigate between questions with the Next and Previous buttons.
+2. You can navigate between tasks with the Next and Previous buttons.
-3. You can click on the delete button to get rid of a question.
+3. You can click on the delete button to get rid of a task.

 #### Writing test cases
 Take note that any test cases will also appear in the learner's side of the website.